Chapter 3. Deploying a RHEL image as an EC2 instance on AWS

 Verification

-By using the awscli2 utility, you can manage a RHEL EC2 VM on AWS through command line.
-In this case, you can use the vmimport role for managing RHEL EC2 image snapshot.
-With awscli2, you can also import a RHEL EC2 image snapshot, create an AMI, launch, and connect to a RHEL EC2 instance.
+You can use the Amazon Web Services (AWS) command line interface awscli2 utility to manage a Red Hat Enterprise Linux (RHEL) Elastic Cloud Compute (EC2) VM on AWS through the command line.
+You can import a RHEL EC2 image snapshot, create an AMI, launch, and connect to a RHEL EC2 instance.

 1. Use the vmimport role: An alternate to import the RHEL image to the Amazon S3 bucket is by using the vimport role.
 See Required permissions for VM Import/Export.